 Each year, SSEF presents an Annual STEAM Showcase for the 11 Sandy Springs public schools and the community.
 The opening event takes place at North Springs Charter High School.
 During the day, high school and middle school students visit STEAM focused exhibits geared to the curriculum.
 In the evening, visitors join community, business and civic leaders at this award-winning event.
-The Showcase is followed by STEAM outreach events, field trips and programs in many of our schools.
+The Showcase is followed by STEAM outreach events, field trips and programs in our schools.
 SSEF twice received the Georgia STEM Award for Extracurricular Programs by the Technology Association of Georgia for this program.
 This program serves 2300 students at an annual cost per student of $5.00.

 From the funds raised through STEAM Showcase sponsorships, SSEF offers STEAM grant opportunities to our schools for ongoing after-school STEAM clubs and programs.
 Grant recipients are expected to display their projects at the annual STEAM Showcase.
-In 2016-17, SSEF awarded grant to each of our 11 public schools.
+In 2016-17, SSEF awarded a grant to each of our 11 public schools.
 This served 350 students at an annual cost of $40.00 per student.

 SSEF sponsors an annual math competition event sanctioned by Math Olympiads for Elementary and Middle Schools (MOEMS).
 The 2017 inaugural competition was one of only three MOEMS elementary level tournaments held in Georgia schools this year.
 The "Hound Bowl," held at High Point Elementary School, involved 4th and 5th graders at High Point, Dunwoody Springs, Lake Forest, Spalding Drive and Woodland Charter Elementary Schools.
 In the future, 6th graders at our middle schools will be invited to participate.
 This program serves 55 students in 2017, at an annual cost per student of $45.00.